DarkStorm652/DarkBot/README.md

 ### To Run

 Open Terminal or Command Prompt
-Switch to the directory with DarkBot.jar (`cd path/to/DarkBot.jar` with Terminal or `cd C:\path\to\DarkBot.jar` with Command Prompt)
+Switch to the directory with DarkBot.jar (`cd path/to/DarkBot` with Terminal or `cd C:\path\to\DarkBot` with Command Prompt)

-For CLI:
+For CLI Bot:
-> Print arguments with `java -cp DarkBot.jar org.darkstorm.darkbot.mcspambot.DarkBotMC --help`
+> Print arguments with `java -jar DarkBot.jar -t bot --help`
-> Use `java -cp DarkBot.jar org.darkstorm.darkbot.mcspambot.DarkBotMC <args>` where `<args>` consists of arguments from the list printed before (such as --username <username> or --server <server:port>)
+> Use `java -jar DarkBot.jar -t bot <args>` where `<args>` consists of arguments from the list printed before (such as --username <username> or --server <server:port>)
+   * If arguments keep getting printed, you are missing required arguments or have the wrong format

-For GUI:
+For CLI Spambot:
+> Print arguments with `java -jar DarkBot.jar -t spambot --help`
+> Use `java -jar DarkBot.jar -t spambot <args>` where `<args>` consists of arguments from the list printed before (such as --bot-amount <count> or --server <server:port>)
+   * If arguments keep getting printed, you are missing required arguments or have the wrong format

+For GUI (NOT RECOMMENDED, INCOMPLETE):
-> Run 'java -cp DarkBot.jar org.darkstorm.darkbot.darkbotmc.DarkBotMC'
+> Run `java -jar DarkBot.jar -t gui --force`